Do you rely on caffeinated beverages? Cutting back can change more than you’d expect. Here’s how I reduced coffee consumption and what it did for me.

 Reflexive coffee moments—before starting something, after finishing something, while waiting for something—fall away.
 The small pivots that once became caffeine detours stop interrupting the day, and productivity flows.

 There’s no need to quit coffee completely.
-One to three cups do no harm and become all the more enjoyable.
+One to three cups do no harm and seem all the more enjoyable.

-Other advantages you may benefit from include better nutrient absorption, improved hormone balance, lower blood pressure, fewer headaches, whiter teeth, and better skin hydration.
+Other advantages may include more efficient nutrient absorption, improved hormone balance, lower blood pressure, fewer headaches, whiter teeth, and better skin hydration.

 Don’t let caffeine fool you.
 It feels like clarity, control, and drive, but it takes more than it gives.
-Once I reduced coffee consumption, the stress eased, the energy swings flattened, and the knot in my solar plexus vanished.
+Once I reduced coffee consumption, the stress eased, the energy swings leveled out, and the knot in my solar plexus vanished.

 The best part is how simple the first step is: decide which coffees to keep and what to replace the others with.
-Your body’s response and a sense of achievement will take you the rest of the way.
+The sense of achievement and your body’s response take care of the rest.

 © 2026 J. Richardson